 Here’s an overview of StraighterLine courses that can probably fulfill those core course requirements at your college . . .

-- Languages – StraighterLine currently offers two excellent Rosetta Stone Spanish courses online.
+StraighterLine currently offers two excellent Spanish courses online.
 If your college has a language requirement, they could be the answer for you.

-- Sciences – You’ll find great courses here, even some that incorporate the lab work that colleges often require.
+here, even the labs that colleges often require.

 StraighterLine courses are remarkably affordable.
 They usually cost less than one-third of what the same courses cost at regular colleges.
 And after you have completed your coursework, getting your credits transferred to your regular college is a snap.